YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBDUPNULCOL, Discarding kkkk=vvvv key due to duplicate null collation record

 MUPIP Error: This idicates that MUPIP LOAD discarded a key-value pair from a binary EXTRACT because it contained conflicting empty string subscripts.
 This can only happen is someone changes the "Null" subscript representation used by a database while it contains such subscripts.
-FIS recommends against such a change.
+YottaDB recommends against such a change.

 Action: Determine whether the described data has value and restore it, typically with a SET command, appropriately.